 Master Title Plat (MTP)

-The MTP is a graphic depiction of current land status on a drafted map affecting one particular township.
-There are other plats included in the MTP plat group: i.e. oil & gas and the leasable minerals plats which are a graphic depiction of the current lease status affecting one particular township.
+The MTP is a mapping of current land status for a specified township.
+There can be other plats included in the MTP plat group: i.e. oil & gas and the leasable minerals plats which add a graphic depiction of the current mineral lease status added to the basic MTP depiction of land status.

 Historical Index (HI)